 DARPA intends to take a layered approach to exploring this new terrain.
 Fundamental research will focus on gaining a clearer and more complete understanding of how nerve stimulation influences synaptic plasticity, how cognitive skill learning processes are regulated in the brain, and how to boost these processes to safely accelerate skill acquisition while avoiding potential side effects.
 The engineering side of the program will target development of a non-invasive device that delivers peripheral nerve stimulation to enhance plasticity in brain regions responsible for cognitive functions.
 The goal is to optimize training protocols that expedite the pace of learning and maximize long-term retention of even the most complicated cognitive skills.
 To meet these diverse objectives, TNT expects to attract multidisciplinary teams spanning backgrounds such as cognitive neuroscience, neural plasticity, electrophysiology, systems neurophysiology, biomedical engineering, human performance, and computational modeling.

 To familiarize potential participants with the technical objectives of TNT, DARPA will host a Proposers Day on Friday, April 8, 2016, at the Westin Arlington Gateway in Arlington, Va.
 The DARPA Special Notice announcing the Proposers Day and describing the specific capabilities sought is available at https://www.fbo.gov/spg/ODA/DARPA/CMO/DARPA-SN-16-20/listing.html.
 The Broad Agency Announcement containing full technical details is available at: https://www.fbo.gov/spg/ODA/DARPA/CMO/DARPA-BAA-16-24/listing.html.

-Image caption: TNT technology will be designed to safely and precisely modulate peripheral nerves to control synaptic plasticity during cognitive skill training.
+Image caption: Image Caption: The primary goal of the Targeted Neuroplasticity Training (TNT) program is to understand the basic mechanisms linking neurostimulation to plasticity.
+Applying that knowledge, TNT technology will be designed to safely and precisely stimulate peripheral nerves to control synaptic plasticity at optimal points during cognitive skills training.

 Media with inquiries should contact DARPA Public Affairs at email@example.com